ChenZhongPu/java-ee-swufe/05_conversation_state/README.md

 # Exercise of this week
 - Cookie 1: After accessing `/hello-servlet` more than once, `Welcome back` shall be displayed.
 Try to delete the cookies of `localhost` in your browser, see what happens while visiting `/hello-servlet` again.
 - Cookie 2: By default, your browser would accept cookies, so `response.encodeURL` does not necessarily fall back to URL rewriting.
+Try to disable the cookies for `localhost` in your browser.
 - Implement `log-out` for the simple login page.
 - Imagine there is a `HashMap` that stores the *(name -> password)* information.
 Please authenticate the user by this `HashMap`, and display error message such as **wrong password**, **no such user**.